eseiya/ArgBinding/README.md

                 .startActivity();
 ```

 In the conventional method, the `Fragment` parameter is passed using the officially recommended `setArguments` method, because in many scenarios, the `Fragment` re-creation will occur.
 When re-creating, the system calls the default constructor of the `Fragment`.
 The parameters passed by other constructors at this time will disappear.
-Below is an example of a regular method.
+Below is an example of regular method.

 ```java
 // definition the Fragment